There is nothing hidden that will not be revealed...

 The audio book narration was bad for something read by the writer.
 Jessie Burton reads her own words without passion.
 I know she an Actor, so perhaps that's the issue with her reading that she did it like someone else work or this book is too boring for even the writer to convince me.

 Overall, I give this book 2/5 stars for public sexcapade.
 This is Jessie Burton’s Debut so I won't be closing door to her but I don't know if I would bother with any more historical fiction.
-I do her next novel is set (at least partly) in the last century.
+I do know her next novel is set (at least partly) in the last century.
 In theory this is a good, interesting book, but the execution needs development.
 It was okay, I generally just don’t like historical fiction, nor weird fanfiction about real people.